lino-framework/lino/docs/admin/datamig.rst

-How to test whether a data migration worked correctly
+The double dump test
 -----------------------------------------------------

 When :mod:`initdb <lino.management.commands.initdb>`
-successfully terminated, then there are good chances that your database has been successfully migrated.
+successfully terminated without any warnings and error messages, then there are good chances that your database has been successfully migrated.

-You should now test your new Lino version.

-But here is one more automated test that you may run when there are no errors and tracebacks and everything *seems* okay.
+But here is one more automated test that you may run when everything seems okay.

-The additional test consists of the following steps:
+This so-called double dump test consists of the following steps:

 - make another dump :file:`a.py` of the freshly migrated database
 - load this dump
 - make a third dump :file:`b.py` of your database
 - Compare the files :file:`a.py` and :file:`b.py`:
-  if there's no difference, then the test succeeded!
+  if there's no difference, then the double dump test succeeded!

 For example, here is a successful upgrade with data migration::